 According to the Arthritis Foundation, over 3 million US adults and 300,000 children suffer from arthritis.
-Although the term “arthritis” applies to around 100 different types of joint pain, osteoarthritis and rheumatoid arthritis are the most common.
+The term “arthritis” applies to around 100 different types of joint pain.
+But osteoarthritis and rheumatoid arthritis are the most common.

 With medication, exercise, good sleep, and a proper diet, arthritis can be well managed.
-However, if you are unable to find adequate sleep due to pain, this can put additional strain on your body.
+But, if you are unable to find adequate sleep due to pain, this can put extra strain on your body.

-Because those who suffer from arthritis are dealing with painful inflammation in the joints, they will want to find a mattress that offers a soft, plush feel, while still providing adequate back support.
+Those who suffer from arthritis are dealing with painful inflammation in the joints.
+So they will want to find a mattress that offers a soft, plush feel, while still providing adequate back support.
 We recommend an all-foam bed made with either latex or memory foam.
 These beds will contour around sore joints and provide tension-free comfort.

 Sciatica is a type of lower back pain that radiates down the sciatic nerve.
 This nerve runs down the hips, buttocks, and legs.
 Therefore, those who suffer from sciatica typically experience pain on one side of their body.

 Like back and hip pain, sciatic pain will also require a mattress with superior spinal alignment.
 When the spine is aligned, it can help to reduce the nerve irritability that results in sciatic pain.
-Medium to medium-firm, all-foam mattresses are great for this because they prevent sleepers from sinking too far into the bed, which can throw off alignment.
+Medium to medium-firm, all-foam mattresses are great for this.
+They prevent sleepers from sinking too far into the bed, which can throw off alignment.

 Most cases of scoliosis are mild, but severe cases can be disabling.
-If you are having trouble getting a good night’s sleep due to scoliosis pain, you will want to consider a mattress that has an even weight distribution to alleviate pressure on your twisted spine.
+If you are having trouble getting a good night’s sleep due to scoliosis pain, you will want to consider a mattress that has an even weight distribution.
+This will ease pressure on your twisted spine.
 A medium to medium-firm all-foam mattresses may be able to provide this even surface.

-According to the National Osteoporosis Foundation, about 10 million Americans live with Osteoporosis, and 44 million Americans live with a low bone density that puts them at a higher risk of developing the condition.
-Because Osteoporosis causes bones to become fragile, sleepers will want a mattress that is on the firmer side.
+According to the National Osteoporosis Foundation, about 10 million Americans live with Osteoporosis.
+44 million Americans live with a low bone density that puts them at a higher risk of developing the condition.
+Osteoporosis causes bones to become fragile, so sleepers will want a mattress that is on the firmer side.
 This will provide a stable base to rest your bones on each night.

 Allergies and Asthma

-As we mentioned earlier in this article, many mattress companies are now constructing their mattresses with organic, eco-friendly, and naturally hypoallergenic materials.
+Many mattresses are now constructed with organic, eco-friendly, and naturally hypoallergenic materials.
 These mattresses can go a long way in alleviating allergy and asthma symptoms.

 Be sure to look for certifications from CertiPUR-US® and GreenGuard Gold.
-Both of these certifications guarantee that no ozone depleters, heavy metals, or formaldehyde were used in the construction of the mattress.
+These certifications guarantee that no ozone depleters were used in the construction of the mattress.
 These certifications also make sure that the product is low in VOCs.
 When dangerous VOCs are emitted into the home, they can aggravate the airways of allergy and asthma sufferers.

-We recommended a 100 percent natural latex foam mattress since it is naturally hypoallergenic and resistant to dust mites and bacteria.
+We recommended a 100 percent natural latex foam mattress.
+These beds are naturally hypoallergenic and resistant to dust mites and bacteria.
 An eco-friendly memory foam mattress can also work well for allergies due to the low VOC emissions.
-Innerspring mattresses may not be the best option for allergy sufferers since dust and dirt can become trapped inside the coil system.
+Innerspring mattresses are not the best option for allergy sufferers.
+Dust and dirt can become trapped inside the coil system of these beds.